jackrabbit72380/Jackrabbit72380/README.md

 I create tools, frontends, mods, Operating Systems and other creative assets — mainly in the *Windows Operating Envioment** also been around the **Wii U emulation scene** (Cemu), & **Halo modding Scene**, and retro gaming theming. has always been one of my hobbys.
 I work with **Adobe Photoshop**, **3ds Max**, **Blender**, and code in C#, Python, JavaScript, HTML/CSS, BASIC, Batch, AutoIt, and more.
 I am Passionate about emulation frontends, game modding tools, UI/UX/OS Development for retro gaming, Community-driven projects. as well as custom versions of Microsft Windows & Google Android.
 I am the first perosn to relese a color version of windows moble v 7.8 back in 2005.
 Alpha Lion Rom Relesed over on the XDA Forums. and have been around the Halo moding scene sence around 2002.
+I have a long list of Repositoryts and Projects I am involved with. including my own game launcher and many new custom halo levels.
+Projects are always evolving so there are to manny to list here.
+But i will include some below.

 ### 🚀 Best Projects